facebook

 1. Laser Surgery:

 • Laser surgery is often used to treat rhegmatogenous retinal detachment.
-In this procedure, the ophthalmologist uses a laser to create tiny burns around the retinal tear, sealing it and preventing further fluid from entering the space under the retina.
+In this procedure, the ophthalmologist uses a laser to create tiny burns around the retinal tear, contact lenses, LASIK Surgery, and cataract surgery for those with age-related vision issues., sealing it and preventing further fluid from entering the space under the retina.

 • Laser surgery can effectively halt the progression of the detachment and is typically performed on an outpatient basis.